Barsnes/QuixzLaravel/README.md

 If you fork this project, make sure your read [ Quixz' rules](https://quixz.eu/downloads " Quixz eSports website.") on using their logo and graphics.

+If you have any questions or concerns, please create an issue or email me at [tobiasbarsnes@gmail.com](mailto:tobiasbarsnes@gmail.com "tobiasbarsnes@gmail.com")

 ## Tools Used